pcbrendel/pcbrendel.github.io/_posts/2019-11-04-my-insight-project.md

 My plan was to start with an unsupervised learning approach and see if I am able to obtain any meaningful clustering.
 Due to the limitations of the data noted above, it is reasonable to expect that this method may not succeed.
 If that is the case, I will instead manually create a decision rule for determining the meditative state.

 Some key steps of the data preprocessing involved feature extraction and the creation of subsequences within each of the time series data sets.
+Using the three starting features, new features were created based on (1) the difference from baseline, (2) a rolling mean (e.g. the mean heart rate at a point in time +/- 15 seconds), and (3) a rolling percent change (e.g. the percent change in heart rate relative to 30 seconds ago).
+The following Python code demonstrates the process of creating the subsequences, in this case continually shifting over 1 measurement and storing a 3-measurement-long window.

 ```python
 segment_len = 3